-^aData corrected for amount detected in blank and represent the mean of seven to eight samples.
+^aData corrected for blank and represent the analysis of seven to eight samples using mechanical tumbling and internal standard calibration.

 Revision 1.11) or a level of compound in a sample yielding a peak in the final extract with signal-to-noise ratio of approximately 5, whichever value is higher.
-The concentration level used in determining the EDL is not the same as the concentration level presented in this table.
+The concentration used in determining the EDL is not the same as the concentration presented in this table.